-In this section, we briefly describe the language FFL, introduce a reduction bigstep semantics for FFL and discuss the notion of equivalence for FFL programs.
-A full description of the syntax and semantics of FFL can be found in Appendix A.
+In this section, we briefly describe the language FFL, introduce a reduction big-step semantics for FFL and discuss the notion of equivalence for FFL programs.

 The primary design goal of FFL is the capability to represent both imperative and MapReduce programs written in IL.
-To achieve this, we follow the work by Radoi et al. [18] and use a simply typed lambda calculus extended by the theories of sums, products, and arrays.
+To achieve this, we follow the work by Radoi et al. [21] and use a simply typed lambda calculus extended by the theories of sums, products, and arrays.
 Furthermore, the language also contains the programming primitives usually found in MapReduce frameworks.
 We also want to limit the number of primitives included in FFL while still retaining expressiveness.
 This simplifies proving general properties of FFL and proving the correctness of rewrite rules.
-We accomplish this by building upon the work of Chen et al. [5], who describes how to reduce the large number of primitives provided by MapReduce frameworks to a smaller core.
+We accomplish this by building upon the work of Chen et al. [7], who describe how to reduce the large number of primitives provided by MapReduce frameworks to a smaller core.

 Two new primitives iter and fold were added to translate imperative loops directly.
 Compared to transforming imperative programs into a recursive form, this allows a translation closer to the original program formulation.
 The fold operator is used to translate bounded for-each iterator loops into FFL.
-The evaluation of the expression fold $f v_0 xs$ starts with the initial loop state $v_0$ and iterates over each value of the array xs updating the loop state by applying f.
-General while loops are translated using the iter function. iter $f v_0$ is evaluated by repeatedly applying f to the loop state (which is initially $v_0$ ) until f returns unit to indicate termination.
+The evaluation of the expression fold $f v_0 xs$ starts with the initial loop state v_0 and iterates over each value of the array xs updating the loop state by applying f.
+General while loops are translated using the iter function. iter $f v_0$ is evaluated by repeatedly applying f to the loop state (which is initially v_0) until f returns unit to indicate termination.
 Program terms incorporating iter need not evaluate to a value since the construct allows formulating non-terminating programs.

-The big-step operational reduction semantics [14] of FFL is defined as a binary relation $\Rightarrow{bs}$ .
+The big-step operational reduction semantics [16] of FFL is defined as a binary relation \Rightarrow{bs} .
 Note that, since FFL is based on lambda calculus, programs in FFL as well as values are FFL expressions.
 The semantics predicate is thus a partial, functional relation on FFL-terms.

 Definition 1.
 An FFL term t evaluates to an FFL term v if $t \Rightarrow{bs} v$ holds.
-A term t is called stuck if there exists no v such that $t \Rightarrow{bs} v$ .
+A term t is called stuck if there exists no v such that $t \Rightarrow{bs} v$.
 Terms that evaluate to themselves are called values.

-A formal definition of the syntax of FFL is given in form of typing rules in Fig. 12; and the semantics of FFL is shown as inference rules in Fig. 14, both in Appendix A. The evaluation of a program t in an input state (i.e., for an argument tuple a) resulting in a output state v (a result tuple) can be formalized as the reduction evaluation of the application of the program to the arguments: $\langle t, a \rangle \downarrow{bs} v := app(t, a) \Rightarrow{bs} v.$
+A formal definition of the syntax and semantics of FFL can be found in [2].
+The evaluation of a program t in an input state (i.e., for an argument tuple a) resulting in a output state v (a result tuple) can be formalized as the reduction evaluation of the application of the program to the arguments: $\langle t, a \rangle \downarrow{bs} v := \operatorname{app}(t, a) \Rightarrow{bs} v$.

 The semantics of FFL is deterministic.
-This may seem odd because most MapReduce frameworks take considerable leeway from fully deterministic execution in the name of performance.
+This may seem odd because most MapRe-duce frameworks take considerable leeway from fully deterministic execution in the name of performance.
 For example, some operations may be evaluated in a non-deterministic order depending on how fast data arrives over the network leading to non-determinism if these operations are not commutative and associative.
-However, non-determinism in MapReduce algorithms is usually not desired and the problem of checking whether or not a MapReduce algorithm is deterministic is orthogonal to proving that it is equivalent to an imperative algorithm.
-We thus consider a deterministic language model to be suitable for our purposes and defer checking of determinism to other tools such as those developed by Chen et al. [6,7].
+However, non-determinism in MapReduce algorithms is usually not desired, and the problem of checking whether or not a MapReduce algorithm is deterministic is orthogonal to proving that it is equivalent to an imperative algorithm.
+We thus consider a deterministic language model to be suitable for our purposes and defer checking of determinism to other tools such as those developed by Chen et al. [8,9].